David Thompson (nurse): Awards and recognition

-Thompson holds fellowships of the Royal College of Nursing, the American Academy of Nursing the Cardiac Society of Australia and New Zealand, the European Society of Cardiology and the Florence Nightingale Foundation.
+Thompson holds fellowships of the Royal College of Nursing (1992) the American Academy of Nursing the Cardiac Society of Australia and New Zealand, the European Society of Cardiology and the Florence Nightingale Foundation.
 He is an Associate Fellow of the British Psychological Society.
-Thompson is a Member of the Academia Europaea (2019).
+Thompson is a Member of the Academia Europaea (2019) and of the European Academy of Sciences and Arts.

+Personal life

+Thompson is an avid collector of Asian, Australian, British and European art and British, Chinese and Japanese pottery.
+He is married to Chantal Ski and has two sons and two grandsons.